-Under the terms of our Series B Preferred Stock financing, if there is an event of default, the investor may exercise various remedies, including a change of control via replacing a majority of the Board of Directors.
+Under the terms of our Series B preferred stock financing, if there is an event of default, the investor may exercise various remedies, including a change of control via replacing a majority of the Board of Directors.

-If we fail to comply with the payment obligations, financial covenants, or restrictive covenants of the agreements governing our debt and our preferred stock, then we may trigger an event of default.
-The terms of our Series B Preferred Stock financing provide that, upon the occurrence of an event of default, the investor will have the right to take the unilateral action to, or cause the Company to, among other things:
+If we fail to comply with the payment obligations, financial covenants, or restrictive covenants of the agreements governing our debt and our Preferred Stock, then we may trigger an event of default.
+The terms of our Series B preferred stock financing provide that, upon the occurrence of an event of default, the investor will have the right to take the unilateral action to, or cause the Company to, among other things:

-- Replace property managers and leasing agents; - Following 180 days after the mandatory redemption date of August 1, 2017 for the Series B Preferred Stock (as may be extended), sell any property of the Company, except as otherwise required under applicable law;

-- Implement all major decisions listed above and in the Investor Agreement, except as otherwise required under applicable law: - Refinance, repay or prepay any senior loans of the Company; - Cure any default under any senior loans of the Company; and - Elect six individuals to serve as members of the Board of Directors of the Company.
+- Replace property managers and leasing agents; - Following 180 days after the mandatory redemption date of August 1, 2019 for the Series B preferred stock, sell any property of the Company, except as otherwise required under applicable law; - Implement all major decisions listed above and in the Investor Agreement, except as otherwise required under applicable law; - Refinance, repay or prepay any senior loans of the Company; - Cure any default under any senior loans of the Company; and - Elect six individuals to serve as members of the Board of Directors of the Company.